Akasaki-Reido/Reido-web/README.md

 So this website is not so pretty, I will keep update it

+There are some easter eggs in this website, you can look for it

 ## Website
 You can go to my website by copy the URL